nycmeshnet/nycmesh.net/content/blog/how.md

 * medium distance (up to 3km) LiteBeamAC is a very inexpensive way to get over 150 Mbps

-* short distance (< 1km) [Wireless Wire dish](https://mikrotik.com/product/wireless_wire_dish) -cheap gigabit connection.
-These fail in heavy rain when the distance is over 0.5 km
+* short distance (< 1km) [60 GHz devices](https://docs.nycmesh.net/hardware/60ghz/) such as a GigabeamPlus give you cheap gigabit connection.
+These can fail in heavy rain when the distance is over 0.5 km

 **Point-to-multipoint**